-- Viewing is a must for private accommodations, because pictures are often photoshoped and brightened to make them look newer.
-Never put down your deposit till you are aware of all pros and cons of the place.
+- Viewing is a must for private accommodation because pictures are often photoshopped and brightened to make them look newer.
+Never put down your deposit till you are aware of all the pros and cons of the place.
 If things look too good to be true, they probably are in London – always ask the agent or the landlord why he is charging that price if the number seems out of your expectation.
 Student halls are slightly different as they have an industry standard to follow so the expectation-reality gap isn’t very wide.

-- For private accommodation, a property within 15-minute walk to the nearest tube station (0.5-0.7 miles or 2 bus stops) is ideal.
+- For private accommodation, a property that is within a 15-minute walk to the nearest tube station (0.5-0.7 miles or 2 bus stops) is ideal.
 The more stations and bus stops around, the better.
 In general, a journey lasting 20-25 minutes on the bus will take the same time as on an underground because the walking distance in a tube station isn’t as short as it seems.

 - Check surrounding areas in the evening for security.
-You should avoid areas where car drivers do not follow safety instructions (not stopping at zebra crossing, or beeping at every pedestrian).
+You should avoid areas where car drivers do not follow safety instructions (not stopping at the zebra crossing, or beeping at every pedestrian).

-- Hot Water: Check the strength and heat multiple times and carefully, then check all the drainage system, in every single place with water pipes (kitchen, toilet, bathroom).
+- Hot Water: Check the strength and heat multiple times and carefully, then check all the drainage system in every single place with water pipes (kitchen, toilet, bathroom).
 If you have left the place and realised you forgot to check hot water, come back and check.
 We can’t stress how big the hot water problem is to a tenant, but it really is one of the biggest.
-Not just double-check, but triple or even quadruple check the entire system and understand how it works (electric or gas) because after moving in, it is NOT repairable, alterable, amendable at all.
+Not just double-check, but triple or even quadruple check the entire system and understand how it works (electric or gas) because after moving in, it is NOT repairable, alterable, or amendable at all.

 - Concierge: As said above, ask where the concierge office is.
 If there isn’t one, find out how you can receive parcels.

 Student halls, on the other hand, tend to have industry standards to follow so none of those issues could really happen.
 Even if they do occur, there will always be a professional team to take care of the entire building so problems are often sorted out pretty fast (most of the time by replacing anything broken).
 With private housing, you always have to contact the agent, then wait for the landlord to appoint a repairer which sometimes can take days for a blocked sink.

-- Zone 1 is £700 (single) or £850 (double) pcm (not including bills)
+- Zone 1 is £700 (single) or £850 (double) PCM (not including bills)

-- Zone 2 is £600 (single) or £750 (double) pcm (not including bills)
+- Zone 2 is £600 (single) or £750 (double) PCM (not including bills)

 (Double Room in King’s Cross, £900 NOT incl. bills)

-- Halls are often more expensive than private flats, a room should range from £850-£1100 pcm but conditions are often like new and many are en-suite.
+- Halls are often more expensive than private flats; a room should range from £850-£1100 PCM, but conditions are often like new and many are en-suite.

-(Ensuite Single Hall Room in Stratford, £820 pcm incl. bills)
+(Ensuite Single Hall Room in Stratford, £820 PCM incl. bills)

 - Deposits: You always have to deposit for the place you stay in.
 For private flats, it tends to be 4-6 weeks of rent and refunds are made based on the condition when you move out.
-In order to get full refund, you need to keep the flat clean and tidy and should always appoint a professional cleaner (around £200 for a 2-bedroom flat) when you move out.
+In order to get a full refund, you need to keep the flat clean and tidy and should always appoint a professional cleaner (around £200 for a 2-bedroom flat) when you move out.
 Always ask the agency who their favourite end-of-tenancy cleaner is and call him.

 For student halls, there can be cleaning services provided every week and they are always professionally cleaned when people move out so no such costs will incur.
-You only lose deposit in halls (often 1-4 weeks) if you damage their walls or furniture.
+You only lose the deposit in halls (often 1-4 weeks) if you damage their walls or furniture.

 - Agency/Admin fees: Private housing agencies will charge you from £75-£100 per person as a recommendation fee for their work.
 The amount is not one-off but payable every time you renew or change names in the contract.

-Student halls often include all bills, what is said in the contract is what exactly you pay.
+Student halls often include all bills; what is said in the contract is what exactly you pay.

-Private flat contracts tend to span from at least 9-12 months, but are always negotiable and prices tend to go up annually.
+Private flat contracts tend to span from at least 9-12 months but are always negotiable and prices tend to go up annually.
 The easiest time for flat-hunting is in the summer before September because supply rises exponentially, but negotiation during this period is also the hardest as demand is off the roof.
-Between December and February, housing supply is very weak hence a chance for price negotiation is very high, but finding a good flat will take longer than usual.
+Between December and February, housing supply is very weak; hence, a chance for price negotiation is very high, but finding a good flat will take longer than usual.

 Student hall contracts can range from 40 to 52 weeks, with some asking you to move out during Easter and Christmas holiday.
-We would recommend you NOT to pick those that won’t allow you to stay during break time, because finding a short-term accommodation at such peak time is really hard and expensive.
+We would recommend you NOT to pick those that won’t allow you to stay during break time because finding short-term accommodation at such peak time is really hard and expensive.
 If you decide not to rent the hall during the summer, you will have to book a storage room for your stuff.

 Reasonable short-term let?

-- Be adaptable: Sometimes in desperate moments, you don’t have many choices and have to pick a disastrous room (either in terms of condition or price), but there are always answers to every problem.
+- Be Adaptable: Sometimes in desperate moments, you don’t have many choices and have to pick a disastrous room (either in terms of condition or price), but there are always answers to every problem.
 One thing we know for sure is that your mindset will change and you can always adapt to new things, whether they are good or bad.
 So if you get stuck in a terrible flat, find a way to improve it by adding new furniture, or deep-cleaning, or staying on top of the bus timetable.
-If you are lucky enough to find a perfect place, brace for savings as the landlord can always bid up and kick you out.
+If you are lucky enough to find a perfect place, brace for savings as the landlord can always bid up to and kick you out.

 - Finally, enjoy and let Casita know if you need help!
 We don’t know answers to every issue you may encounter, but we do know the first step and who to speak to in most situations.